smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 Minor ability changes:

+- Weak Armor reduces incoming move damage by 1/8 of the user's max HP and increases the user's Speed for the first hit after switch-in (and does not activate again until the next switch-in) instead of its previous effect

-- Weak Armor, Magma Armor, Shell Armor all reduce incoming move damage by 1/16 of the user's max HP, in addition to their usual effects (Battle Armor reduces by 1/8)
+- Shell Armor and Battle Armor reduce incoming move damage by 1/8 of the user's max HP in addition to their crit negation (also, Shell Armor is removed when using Shell Smash)

+- Magma Armor reduces incoming move damage by 1/8 of the user's max HP, provides immunity to Hail and freeze, and provides a one-time immunity to Water and Ice, after which it turns into Shell Armor

 - Compoundeyes now grants 1.6x accuracy, Victory Star grants 1.5x